 How to Grow Red Bird of Paradise Plants

 Red bird of paradise can be planted in spring (as long as it's after the last frost of the season), summer, and fall.
 It's a great plant for beginner gardeners, as it does not require much extra care beyond watering and occasional trimming.
+Plant them in any soil that is well-drained, in a sunny location (they will tolerate part shade, but won't flower as profusely).

 The red bird of paradise requires full sun to produce its showy display of blossoms.
 They will tolerate partially shaded areas but the flowers will be less prolific—maybe even non-existent.